-Dashlane logs you straight in to your account automatically as soon as you land on a site.
+Dashlane logs you straight into your account automatically as soon as you land on a site.
 So it saves me one click, and I actually like that easiness.
-You see how lazy I am?
+Do you see how lazy I am?
 That’s my Japanese blood, you see.
 How you can add one more satisfaction factor by making the customer to take one less action – all the Japanese manufacturers take that area seriously (!)

-If you have multiple user accounts for the same website, you can save them all in Dashlane and, it will come up with an option screen.
+If you have multiple users accounts for the same website, you can save them all in Dashlane and, it will come up with an options screen.
 All you have to do is to click one of them.
 Half a second later, you’re in.

-Another feature that I find convenient is, you can share your password detail with someone else (=my partner) if you need to – there’s a function to send an email.
-You can give them either a limited access or full access.
+Another feature that I find convenient is, that you can share your password detail with someone else (=my partner) if you need to – there’s a function to send an email.
+You can give them either limited access or full access.
 With limited access, that person cannot edit the password detail or pass it to anyone else.
 With full access they can.
-(Why would you give anyone a full access…?
-Anyway Dashlane has that option)
+(Why would you give anyone full access…?
+Anyway, Dashlane has that option)

 All this, you can do for free.

-You can do the same in Windows PC.
-But I’m not recommending this to everyone, as it all depends how secure your computer or home environment is.
-In fact, for extra security you can set Dashlane to automatically log out after a period of inactivity. (minimum 15 minutes up to any length of time)
+You can do the same on Windows PC.
+But I’m not recommending this to everyone, as it all depends on how secure your computer or home environment is.
+In fact, for extra security, you can set Dashlane to automatically log out after a period of inactivity. (minimum 15 minutes up to any length of time)